-In May 2019, the Project Cassandra organized a conference at the Goethe Institut in Pairs.
+In May 2019, the Project "Cassandra" organized a conference at the Goethe Institut in Paris.
 Against the background of the election crisis and ongoing protests in Algeria in 2019, authors from Algeria, France and Germany talked about literature as a reflexion media and "simulation-space" for the Hirak-movement, the shift of paradigm in the national discours and literary future models for Algeria.

 28 FEBRUARY 2019, WELTETHOS-INSTITUT, TÜBINGEN

-Wolfgang Bauer (DIE ZEIT) and Prof. Jürgen Wertheimer (Cassandra Project) talked about the role of journalism and literature as a medium in nowaday’s times of crises.
+Wolfgang Bauer (DIE ZEIT) and Prof. Jürgen Wertheimer (Project "Cassandra") talked about the role of journalism and literature as a medium in nowaday’s times of crises.

 14 FEBRUARY 2019, LITERATURHAUS MUNICH

 During the Munich Security Conference, former Secretary of State Madeleine Albright speaks about free speech, democratic values and the reemergence of anti-democratic forces.

 Aleida and Jan Assmann, laureates of the Friedenspreis des Deutschen Buchhandels 2018 discuss the potential of literature as an early warning system - especially against the background of facist tendencies in Europe, Asia and the United States.